Health & Social Care Training Throughout England

 About us

 Access Skills is an independent training provider delivering leadership and management diplomas including adult apprenticeships.
+In addition, we also provide a job board service for employers and job seekers (applicants).
 We are the data controller of any personal information you provide to us.
 This means that we are responsible for complying with data protection laws and guidance.
 This Privacy Notice describes what personal information we may collect from you, why we use your personal information and more generally the practices we maintain and ways in which we use and protect your personal information.

 We have appointed a Data Protection Officer (DPO) to oversee our handling of personal information.
 If you have any questions about how we collect, store or use your information, or if you wish to remove your consent you can contact our DPO: